A restaurant serving what is arguably Harlem's best fried chicken now sits empty.

 The 145th Street location, expected to debut this summer, will have an ordering counter plus indoor seating, with an option for outdoor seating.

-While fans wait for it to open, they can visit the restaurant's new Instagram account, which has debuted a fresh logo: @charlespanfriedchicken.
+While fans wait for opening day, they can follow the restaurant's new Instagram account for announcements: @charlespanfriedchicken.